-Let’s pit the Canon EOS T5 vs. T5i
+Let’s Pit the Canon EOS T5 Against the T5i

-They are both built around an 18 megapixel CMOS sensor.
-The maximum image size produced by these sensors measure 5184 x 3456 pixels.
+They are both built around an 18-megapixel CMOS sensor.
+The maximum image size produced by these sensors measures 5184 x 3456 pixels.

 The exact size of these sensors measures 22.3 x 14.9 mm.
-Both systems have a similar 9-point AF system making the performance and output of the two cameras pretty similar.
-The similarities, however, ends about there.
+Both systems have a similar 9-point AF system, making the performance and output of the two cameras pretty similar.
+The similarities, however, end about there.

 Needless to say, there are many differences between the two systems.
 The T5i has the DIGIC 5 image processing engine.
 The T5, on the other hand, has the older DIGIC 4 image processor.